amicks/Speculator/README.md

   <img src="https://i.cubeupload.com/sfy2x2.png">
 </p>

-Speculator predicts the next 'closing' price for cryptocurrencies, including Bitcoin, Ethereum, and many more.
+Speculator predicts the market trend for cryptocurrencies, including Bitcoin, Ethereum, and many more.

 Currently, prices are being taken from Poloniex, a crypto asset exchange.
 Therefore, all tickers on Poloniex are able to be used in Speculator.